The Early History of the Men's Suit

 The Early History of the Men’s Suit

-Where Did the Modern Suit Start?
+Where Did the History of the Men’s suit Start?

-The modern lounge suit first appeared in the late 1800s, although its origins may be traced back to the simpler, sartorial standard of dress established by the English king Charles II in the 17th century.
+The modern lounge suit first appeared in the late 1800s.
+Although its origins may be traced back to the simpler, sartorial standard of dress established by the English king Charles II in the 17th century.
 In 1666, the restored monarch, Charles II, decided that men in the English Court would wear a long coat, a waistcoat (then called a “petticoat”), a cravat (a predecessor of the necktie), a wig, knee breeches (trousers), and a hat, following the model of King Louis XIV’s court at Versailles.
 However, the works of Jan Steen, Pieter Bruegel the Elder, and other Dutch Golden Age painters show that such an arrangement was already in use unofficially in Holland, if not Western Europe as a whole.
-[Citation required] Many of Steen’s genre paintings feature men dressed in hip-length or frock coats with shirt and pants, which approximate modern suit designs more than the contemporary British standard.
+[Citation required] Many of Steen’s genre paintings feature men dressed in hip-length or frock coats with shirt and pants.
+Which approximate modern suit designs more than the contemporary British standard.

 Fictional Bridgerton family in the Regency Era